 The Music & Media Collection is located on Level 4.

 The audiovisual collections are made up of two types of materials, those that have been commercially published, and those that were produced locally on campus.
-Published materials have been fully cataloged and are searchable from the TCNJ Library Catalog.
+Published materials have been fully cataloged and are searchable from the Gitenstein Library Books and Media Search.
 Additionally the collections include language resources on video and/or CD, such as Destinos, Dos Mundos, Voilà, Prego, and Wie Geht’s?
 Materials produced locally on campus include recordings of IDSC lectures, the Distinguished Faculty Forum Series, Women’s History Month speakers, and are listed in a notebook available at the Media Services Counter.

 For specific questions about the Music & Media Collection, please contact Linda Dempf, Music/Media Librarian (609) 771-2721.